 News & Events

-Featured in this force management update are details regarding changes to the reduction in force board eligibility, enlisted retention and force shaping board results and the ongoing civilian force management programs.
+Featured in this force management update are details regarding changes to the reduction in force board eligibility and ongoing civilian force management programs.